Welcome

 SQE2 Syllabus

-• the importance of acting in the interests of justice, above those of an individual client where these conflict
+• understanding the importance of acting in the interests of justice, above those of an individual client where these conflict

 • managing instructions that risk breaching the duty to the court, including when to withdraw from acting